 The design of the Mzoura circle indicates its builders had superior knowledge of sophisticated mathematics.
 The builders possessed knowledge of the Pythagorean theorem, two hundred years before it was officially invented by the ancient Greek mathematician Pythagoras.

-As long as the site is not properly investigated, it is not possible to offer nothing but speculations about the stone circles' purpose or its unknown builders.
+As long as the site is not properly investigated, it is not possible to offer anything but speculations about the stone circles' purpose or its unknown builders.
 Also, we do not know if it contains the tomb of Antaeus, as Plutarch told.
 The true story of the Mzoura stone circle remains yet to be told.